 Entry to record collection of note (including amounts previously accrued at June 30):

-The following drawing should aid your understanding of these
+The following drawing should aid your understanding of

 Free Stuff: Wallpapers -Screensavers --Games - Videos - Emoticons - Clipart - Icons - Myspace - Tattoos - Templates